Accession (Star Trek: Deep Space Nine): Plot

 An archaic Bajoran spaceship emerges from the wormhole.
 Its passenger, Akorem Laan, is a revered Bajoran poet who disappeared 200 years ago.
 Akorem claims to have been chosen by the Prophets as their Emissary—a role thought to belong to Captain Sisko.
-Sisko, who never felt comfortable being the Bajorans' messiah figure, cedes the title without resistance.
+Sisko, who never felt comfortable being the Bajorans' messiah figure, immediately cedes the title.

-Akorem believes the Prophets brought him back to restore Bajor's traditional caste system, which was abandoned during the 50-year Cardassian occupation of Bajor.
-Porta, a Bajoran priest who supports Akorem, tells Major Kira that she must resign her military commission and become an artist, which was her family's traditional profession under the caste system.
-Sisko warns Akorem that caste-based discrimination is banned by the Federation and thus would disqualify Bajor from Federation membership, but Akorem is adamant.
+Akorem believes the Prophets brought him back to restore Bajor's traditional caste system, abandoned during the 50-year Cardassian occupation of Bajor.
+Porta, a Bajoran priest who supports Akorem, tells Major Kira that she must resign her military commission and become an artist, which is the traditional profession of her caste.
+Sisko warns that caste-based discrimination would disqualify Bajor from membership in the United Federation of Planets, but Akorem is adamant.

 Sisko has a dream where Kai Opaka, a former spiritual leader of Bajor, tells him that he has lost sight of who he is.
-Doctor Bashir believes that Sisko has experienced an "orb shadow", a type of hallucination that Bajorans believe are reminders from the Prophets to people who ignore the Prophets' will.
+Doctor Bashir believes that Sisko has experienced an "orb shadow", a type of hallucination that Bajorans believe are reminders to people who ignore the Prophets' will.
+Sisko accepts treatment to make the visions stop.

 Porta murders a fellow priest whose caste is considered spiritually unclean.
-Sisko realizes that Akorem's influence will be bad for Bajor's future and challenges him for the role of Emissary.
-They decide that the only way to settle the matter is to go to the wormhole and ask the Prophets themselves what they want.
-The Prophets tell them that Sisko is in fact their Emissary and "of Bajor", and that they brought Akorem to the present for Sisko's benefit.
+Sisko realizes that Akorem's influence is bad for Bajor and challenges him for the role of Emissary.
+To settle the matter, they go to the wormhole and ask the Prophets themselves what they want.
+The Prophets tell them that Sisko is in fact their Emissary and that he is "of Bajor", and that they brought Akorem to the present to remind Sisko of the responsibility he bears.
 Akorem is sent back to his own era with no memory of what happened to him in the future.

-Sisko is once again recognized as the Emissary by the Bajorans.
-This time, he accepts the role happily, now that he appreciates the positive influence he has on the Bajorans.
-Major Kira notices that Akorem's famously incomplete epic poem The Call of the Prophets now exists in its entirety, suggesting that Akorem was able to complete his masterwork after returning to the past.
+Once again recognized as the Emissary by the Bajorans, Sisko accepts the role happily, newly appreciating the positive influence he has on the Bajoran people.
+Major Kira notices that Akorem's epic poem The Call of the Prophets—which had, up to that point, been incomplete—now exists in its entirety, suggesting that Akorem was able to complete his masterwork after returning to the past.

-In a side plot, Keiko O'Brien and her daughter Molly return from a research trip to Bajor; Miles is glad to have his family back on the station, but he misses the free time he had to spend with his friend Bashir.
+In a side plot, Keiko O'Brien and her daughter Molly return from a research trip to Bajor; Miles is glad to have his family back on the station, but he misses the free time he had to spend with Bashir.
+Keiko notices this and arranges for the two to keep spending time together.